STAT184-Spring2024-Sec001/Final_Project_Master_Xinyue/README.md

 - [ ] Prepare a reproducible report
   - [ ] Use a RMD file; output type is your choice.
   - [ ] The report should be well organized with section headings
-  - [ ] Code should be collapsed/hidden for HTML, and R Notebooks or in a Code Appendix at the end for a PDF.
+  - [ ] __Code should be collapsed/hidden for HTML, and R Notebooks or in a Code Appendix at the end for a PDF.__
   - [ ] All outputs should be accompanied by narrative text to explain what the reader should be seeing.
   - [ ] State your research questions and explain them.
   - [ ] Describe your data sources (where they come from, what was their original purpose, who/what comprise the cases in each).
   - [ ] Describe what attributes you'll focus your analysis on (mention if they are part of your data sets or if you created them out of your data sets).
-  - [ ] Create multiple data visualizations that assist both the team and readers in understanding the data.
+  - [ ] Create __multiple types of__ data visualizations that assist both the team and readers in understanding the data.
     - Data visualizations should show a variety of your skills and geometries.
     - __Optional__: If your research question/data make sense to do so, try creating a map.
-  - [ ] Create at least one visual table (not a display of raw data) that assists both the team and readers in understanding the data.
+  - [ ] Create __at least one visual table (not a display of raw data)__ that assists both the team and readers in understanding the data.
   - [ ] Have narrative text explaining every data visualization and table as well as setting a framework.
   - [ ] All code should be written according to a Style Guide of your choice.
 List this Style Guide as a code comment in your first code chunk.
   - [ ] __Optional:__ For those who want to challenge themselves further, feel free to include a section on using other statistical methods such as hypothesis testing, regression, ANOVA, or machine learning--see Chapter 18 of the Data Computing eBook.
-- [ ] Use GitHub to share changes and edits; there should be multiple commits to your repo and at least 2 by each team member.
+- [ ] Use GitHub to share changes and edits; there should be multiple commits to your repo and __at least 2 by each team member__.
 Ensure that your instructor has access to your repo
-- [ ] __Optional:__ Your group may also wish to use `trackdown`
 - [ ] You'll submit an output file of your choice, the RMD, and a link to your GitHub Repo to the appropriate submission portal in Canvas.
-    - __Due Date for Xinyue's Class: Monday, Dec.
-11th, 2023 by 5:00pm ET__
+    - __Due Date: Monday, Apr.
+29th, 2024 by 5:00pm ET__
-- [ ] During the two weeks of classes following Thanksgiving Break (Nov.
-29, Dec.
-1, Dec.
-6, and Dec.
-8), your group will need to share a short presentation of what you've investigated and learned so far. __The schedule can be found on the detail page in Canvas.__
+- [ ] During the last two weeks of classes (Apr.
+17, Apr.
+19, Apr.
+24, and Apr.
+26), your group will need to share a short presentation of what you've investigated and learned so far. __The schedule can be found on the detail page in Canvas by Apr.
+7th.__
 - [ ] Each member of the team needs to complete Peer/Self Evaluations using the included Evaluation template and upload the knitted PDF to the appropriate submission portal in Canvas.
-    - __Due Date: Thursday, Dec.
-14th, 2023 by 11:59pm ET__
+    - __Due Date: Wednesday, May.
+1st, 2024 by 11:59pm ET__
 - [ ] Update this README file to check off all elements you have completed by placing an x inside the square brackets: [x]

 ## Learning Objectives and Outcomes Assessed